SyneRBI/SIRF-Exercises/README.md

 [SIRF](https://github.com/SyneRBI/SIRF/wiki/Software-Documentation),
 an open source framework for PET, SPECT and MR Image Reconstruction, including synergistic aspects.

-This repository also contains basic information on [CIL](https://www.ccpi.ac.uk/CIL) functionality to show similarities with SIRF and how use CIL's optimisation algorithms.
+This repository also contains some exercises using [CIL](https://www.ccpi.ac.uk/CIL), including basic functionality to show similarities with SIRF and how to use CIL's optimisation algorithms for synergistic reconstruction.

 This software is distributed under an open source license, see [LICENSE.txt](LICENSE.txt) for details.